ARMmbed/mbed-os/docs/design-documents/nfc/nfc_design.md

 bool is_disconnected() const;
 ```

-Set to true when this endpoint has been lost and the reference to the shared pointer has been released by the controller instance.
+Set to true when this endpoint has been lost and the controlled instance has released the reference to the shared pointer.

 ```cpp
 nfc_rf_protocols_bitmask_t rf_protocols() const;
 ```

-List the RF protocols which have been activated to communicate with that endpoint.
+List the RF protocols that have been activated to communicate with that endpoint.

 **Delegate**